-7. the mode of navigation
+7. The mode of navigation

-A new Navigation Mode was introduced to the Block Editor in WordPress 5.3 t to improve functionality for screen readers.
+A new Navigation Mode was introduced to the Block Editor in WordPress 5.3 to improve functionality for screen readers.
 Now you can use the Tab key to switch from block to block.
 You can also navigate between blocks using the arrow keys.

 When you reach the block that you want to edit, by hitting the Enter key, you can enter the Edit Mode.
 To move back to the Navigation Mode, use the Esc button.

-8. new group block
+8. New group block

 Many latest WordPress blocks were released in WordPress 5.3 as the Block Editor celebrates its first birthday.
 The new group block enables you to group other blocks, so you can easily split your page with background color options into colorful parts.
 This way, for each block, you don’t have to go and set a background color.

-9. new spacer block
+9. New spacer block